Skip to content

 About.

 I'm a principal product designer with 18+ years across agencies, startups, and FAANG.
-I've worked at every level from IC to VP.
-I'm back at IC because that's where I do my strongest work.
+I've worked at every level, from hands-on craft to org-wide design leadership.

 3 career acts.